prometheus-operator/prometheus-operator/Documentation/user-guides/exposing-prometheus-and-alertmanager.md

 > It is highly recommended to compare the available ingress controllers for a production environment.
 The nginx ingress controller may or may not be what is suitable for your production environment.
 Also have a look at HA Proxy, Træfɪk, GCE, AWS, and more.

+> WARNING: If you ingress is exposed to the internet, everyone can have full acesss on your resources.
+It's strongly recommend to enable an [external authentication](https://github.com/kubernetes/ingress/blob/858e3ff2354fb0f5066a88774b904b2427fb9433/examples/external-auth/nginx/README.md) or [whitelisting ip address](https://github.com/kubernetes/ingress/blob/7ca7652ab26e1a5775f3066f53f28d5ea5eb3bb7/controllers/nginx/configuration.md#whitelist-source-range)

 An `Ingress` object also requires a `Service` to be setup as the requests are simply routed from the ingress endpoint to the internal `Service`.

 ```yaml